mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

 the network worked, instead of treating it like a (reliable) bit of cable directly connecting each endpoint?

 The book is definitely in the *very* early stages.
-I've got a rough outline, and I've got a few thousand words that will fit in ... somewhere (I seem to have an unhealthy obsession with DNS!).
-But it's definitely still at the early stages, and I'm expecting it to be a long project.
-My current working title is, "A Sneak Peek at The Internet", though I was inspired by a new title while writing this
-morning: "There and back again: A Packet's Tale."
+I've put together a rough outline, and I've written a few thousand words that will fit in ... somewhere (I seem to have an unhealthy obsession with DNS).
+I'm expecting it to be a long project!
+My current working title is, "A Sneak Peek at The Internet", though I was inspired by a new title while writing this morning: "There and back again: A Packet's Tale."

-If you're interested in keeping up to date with progress on my goal, I've put together a sign up form (with [LaunchRock][launchrock] which was delightfully easy to use!).
+If you're interested in keeping up to date with progress on my goal, I've put together a sign-up form (with [LaunchRock][launchrock] which was delightfully easy to use!).
 You can sign up here: [A Sneak Peek at The Internet][sneakpeek].

 <div class="jumbotron">